Last Updated on September 23, 2021 by Grow with Bovees

 The ‘trunk’ or portion above ground which carries the large ornamental leaves is a pseudostem.

 The inflorescence develops at the base of the pseudostem and forces its way up until it shows at the top.

 As the flower stalk grows it gradually hangs down in an upside-down position.

 At first the flowers are covered by attractive, large purple-red bracts which expand and eventually drop off as the fruit develops.

 The first flowers to open at the top (bottom) of the upside-down bunch are female and do not need fertilization to develop into bananas.

 Some way below the female flowers there are bisexual flowers and the fruits developing from these are small and of no value and, finally right at the bottom (top) of the upside-down stalk there are male flowers which often fail to open.

-After fruiting the pseudostem, leaves and fruit stalk die down and suckers produced from the rhizome grow up to take the old fruiting stem’s place and bear fruit.
+After fruiting the pseudostem, leaves and fruit stalk die down and suckers, often referred to as pups, produced from the rhizome, grow up to take the old fruiting stem’s place and bear fruit.

 Will Banana Plants Grow And Produce Fruit Outside Sub-tropical Areas?

 Bananas are a tropical plant, and they all therefore come from the tropics and need heat, moisture and the resulting humidity.